 The induction bending process, also known as high frequency bending, incremental bending or hot bending, uses inductors to locally heat steel by induction.
 This results in a narrow heat band in the shape to be bent.
 The shape is firmly held by a clamp at the desired radius, which is mounted on a free pivoting arm.
 The shape is pushed through the inductor by an accurate drive system which causes the hot section to form the induction bend at the set radius.
 The bent part is then cooled by water, forced or still air to fix the bend shape.

-The COJAFEX induction bending technology ensures that the induction bending process is continuous and highly automated areas of application
+The Cojafex induction bending technology ensures that the induction bending process is continuous and highly automated.

 Induction bends find their way in the following industries: